 Lazy Eye (Amblyopia)

 If your child has a lazy eye, what optometrists call amblyopia, rest assured, the condition is treatable.
 This condition occurs commonly, affecting between two and three percent of children.
-While it can cause lifelong vision problems if left unchecked, our San Antonio eye doctors at Vision Source Castle Hills can help correct the issue, normalizing your child's sight.
+While it can cause lifelong vision problems if left unchecked, our northern San Antonio eye doctors at Vision Source Castle Hills can help correct the issue, normalizing your child's sight.

 What Is Amblyopia?